SemanticMediaWiki/SemanticScribunto/docs/mw.smw.set.md

     else
+        -- error message to be found in result.error end

+    local dataStoreType3 = {
+        ['my property'] = {
+            'value1',
+            'value2',
+            'value3'
+        }
+    }

+    local result = mw.smw.set( dataStoreType3 )

+    if result == true then
+        -- everything ok
+    else
         -- error message to be found in result.error end end

 return p
 ```
 As you can see, you can supply arguments to `mw.smw.set` as either an associative array and as lua table.
+Also, if you want to supply multiple values for a property, you can use a subtable for the values (see example using _dataStoreType3_).

 **Note** however: lua does not maintain the order in an associative array.
 Using parameters for `set` like the [separator](https://www.semantic-mediawiki.org/wiki/Help:Setting_values/Working_with_the_separator_parameter)
 or the [template parameter](https://www.semantic-mediawiki.org/wiki/Help:Setting_values/Working_with_the_template_parameter) requires a strict parameter order